 Each event definition has a system event associated with it.
 It also has one or more trigger conditions.
 The event handler is triggered when the trigger conditions for the system event are satisfied.

 Note The trigger conditions associated with Sybase IQ events are not the same as SQL Anywhere or Adaptive Server Enterprise triggers, which execute automatically when a user attempts a specified data modification statement on a specified table.

 See "Defining trigger conditions for events" in SQL Anywhere documentation in SQL Anywhere 11.0.1 > SQL Anywhere Server - Database Administration > Maintaining Your Database > Automating tasks using schedules and events > Understanding system events.

-Note For examples, use the Sybase IQ demo database iqdemo.db.
-For installation information, see "The demo database" on page xv.
+Sybase IQ example Note For examples, use the Sybase IQ demo database iqdemo.db.

-'''

-create event SecurityCheck
+create event SecurityCheck type ConnectFailed handler begin

-type ConnectFailed

-handler

-begin

-declare num failures int;
+declare num_failures int;

 declare mins int;

-insert into FailedConnections( log_time )
+insert into FailedConnections(log_time)

-values ( current timestamp );
+values (current timestamp);

-select count( ) into num_failures
+select count() into num_failures

 from FailedConnections

-where log time >= dateadd( minute, -5,
+where log_time >= dateadd(minute, -5,

-current timestamp );

-if ( num failures >= 3 ) then

-select datediff( minute, last notification,
+if(num_failures >= 3) then select datediff(minute, last_notification,

-current timestamp ) into mins
+current timestamp) into mins

 from Notification;

 if (mins > 30) then

-'''
+update Notification